 Are you stressing out about asking your doctor for an emotional support animal letter?
 Asking your family doctor about this is often very awkward, to say the least…

 If you’d like to skip the hassle of going to the doctors office and asking that awkward question there is a very simple solution of how to get an emotional support animal.
-Obtaining a 100% legal emotional support animal letter takes less than 72 hours, and you can speak to a therapist directly over the phone right now.
+Obtaining a 100% legal emotional support animal letter takes less than 48 hours if you qualify.
 Start the process by taking the free ESA Assessment below, and have your certified ESA letter sent to you in the mail within 72 hours time.

 The letter can be used for both housing and flying!